-Note that the Project/Performance Site Congressional District is entered in the format of the twodigit state code followed by a dash and a three-digit Congressional district code, for example VA-001.
+Note that the Project/Performance Site Congressional District is entered in the format of the 2 digit state code followed by a dash and a 3 digit Congressional district code, for example VA-001.
 Hover over this field for additional instructions.